careport/file-formats/patient-roster.md

 #### <a name="phone-format"></a>Phone format

-The preferred (but not required) format for US phone numbers is `(123) 456-7890`.
+Phone numbers are expected to be 10-digit US phone numbers, with optional parentheses, dashes, and spaces as delimiters.
+The following are all valid formats for the same phone number:
+- `(123) 456-7890`
+- `123-456-7890`
+- `1234567890`

+This format does not allow extensions or non-US phone numbers.
+Extensions should be removed, and non-US phone numbers should be omitted altogether.

 The home phone number should be submitted if cell phone number is submitted, even if they are the same number — i.e. submit the same number in both.

 #### <a name="zip-format"></a>ZIP code format